 Every child's tutoring (lesson) date has a review of previously tutored concepts with specific examples that demonstrate the degree to which that concept is understood, retained and applied to a task.
 With rare exception there is a new goal to be included in every lesson plan.
 If a student is overwhelmed by the learning process then a new goal may be put off for one or two lessons until successful retention of review work is confirmed by task completion.

 Your child's dyslexia is not a bar to reading or obtaining necessary skills in language arts.
 Dyslexic children require a different approach to learning the same material that non dyslexic children learn with approaches and teaching methods proven successful for them.
 Chances are your dyslexic child has abilities and talent in other areas of learning that are incomparable to the general public.
 Accepting your child's other strengths as important and significant for a happy and fulfilling future may be a challenge to your parenting psyche when reading, spelling, or writing seems outside their scope of ability, but, I promise you, your child CAN and WILL learn to read!
 Call me!
 I can HELP!
+Please DO NOT DESPAIR!

 To become an Orton Gillingham certified teacher and reading specialist for dyslexic children I was immersed in an intensive teacher level certification curriculum for two years at the Children’s Dyslexia Center of Rhode Island.
 The curriculum is accredited by IMSLEC, “International Multi-sensory Structured Language Education Council,” which is the national organization that provides accreditation for this type of teacher certification curriculum.